 David Birke writes the commendable screenplay from the novel by Philippe Djian.
 Is it a serious novel or a pulp novel?
 The film gives no clues.

-Huppert won the 2017 Golden Globe for Best Performance by an Actress in a Motion Picture – Drama and is Oscar nominated as Best Actress.
+Huppert won the 2017 Golden Globe for Best Performance by an Actress in a Motion Picture – Drama and was Oscar nominated as Best Actress.
+‘It’s always a little miracle for me when my work gets such attention,’ she said.

 © Derek Winnert 2017 Movie Review